Skip to main content

 State Disability Insurance

-Benefits received through a state disability insurance program may or may not be taxable.
-For example, in California, disability benefits aren't taxable, unless the benefits are in substitution for unemployment insurance.
-In other states, such as New York and New Jersey, disability benefits are taxable, since in those states employers pay for a part of the benefits.
+Benefits you get through a state disability insurance program may or may not be taxable.
+In California, disability benefits aren't taxable unless the benefits are in substitution for unemployment insurance.
+In other states, such as New York and New Jersey, disability benefits are taxable.
+In those states, employers pay for a part of the benefits.

 Was this helpful?